Frequently Asked Questions

 I want to start a community garden.
 How do I get started?

-The City provides detailed information on starting a community garden.
-Please follow the steps outlined in the Community Gardens Policy and contact us if you require further guidance.
-Here are some suggested steps to follow:
+The City provides detailed information on starting a community garden through the KCGN.
+Please follow the steps outlined in the Community Gardens and Edible Forest Application Process - the first step is to get in touch with us!

 Organize a volunteer group (at least 10 people) to develop a plan for a community garden.
 You’ll need that many people to carry the energy forward through establishment and long-term implementation.